 For all the parameters in this section, it is possible to access them directly using their names as index in the tex table, or by using one of the functions tex.get and tex.set.
-If you created aliasses, you can use accessors like tex.getdimen as these also understand names of built-in variables.

 The exact parameters and return values differ depending on the actual parameter, and so does whether tex.set has any effect.
 For the parameters that can be set, it is possible to use global as the first argument to tex.set; this makes the assignment global instead of local.